Most Famous Badminton Logos

 Logo Korea Open

 The Korea Open emblem looks cheerful.
 It includes text designed in red and blue, the colors of the Korean national flag.
-To the right, a shuttlecock silhouette is visualized with delicate lines emphasizing the game’s lightness and speed.
+To the right, a shuttlecock silhouette is rendered in delicate lines, emphasizing the game’s lightness and speed.
 Color gradients within the letters help associate the logo with the country’s national identity.
 The design is filled with energy, reflecting the pace and excitement of one of Asia’s major badminton tournaments.

 VICTOR China Open